prevwong/craft.js/packages/docs/versioned_docs/version-0.1.0-beta.7/api/NodeTree.md

 <Badge type="type" />

-A useful data structure used when dealing with a Node and its child Nodes
+A useful data structure to represent the tree of a React Element as Nodes.

 ## Reference
 ### Properties